Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 | Coordination | Manual (parent manages deps) | Automatic (shared task list + messaging) |

-When to pick subagents: sequential tasks, same-file edits, quick lookups, anything where the overhead of spawning a full session is not justified.
-When to pick agent teams: parallel independent work streams, research where multiple angles need cross-pollination, debugging with competing hypotheses, cross-layer feature development (frontend + backend + tests simultaneously).
+When to pick subagents: tasks that run in order, same-file edits, quick lookups, anything where spawning a full session is not worth the overhead.
+When to pick agent teams: parallel work streams, research where many angles need to cross-pollinate, debugging with competing theories, cross-layer feature work that touches frontend, backend, and tests at once.

 Setup and Configuration

-Enabling agent teams is a single config change.
-Getting good results from them requires understanding the terminal modes, keyboard shortcuts, and prompting patterns that keep coordination smooth.
+Turning on agent teams is a single config change.
+Getting good results takes more: you need to know the terminal modes, the keyboard shortcuts, and the prompting habits that keep coordination smooth.

 Step 1 - Enable the Feature Flag